We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 This can affect your circulation, and, in turn, make it more difficult to get and maintain an erection.

-Here are some tips to make sure you get your six to eight hours a night:
+Here are some tips to make sure you get your 6 to 8 hours per night:

-- Turn off all screens — including your phone, computer, or TV — at least an hour before bed.
+- Turn off all screens — including your phone, computer, or TV — at least 1 hour before bed.

 - Avoid caffeinated drinks after about 6 p.m.